lxc86739795/lxc86739795.github.io/index.md

 ---
 ## Recent News
+- March, 2022, we are organizing **The 1st International Workshop on 3D Multimedia Analytics, Search and Generation (3DMM)** in conjunction with IEEE ICME 2022.
+Paper submission due is extended to **27 March 2022**.
+Welcome submissions!
+[Website](https://3dmm-icme2022.github.io/)
 - March, 2022, one paper on **3D gait recognition and a new benchmark Gait3D** was accepted by **CVPR 2022**.
 Congrats to my intern Jinkai Zheng and thanks to our collaborators!
 The paper and the new dataset will be released soon.
 - February, 2022, 40+ algorithms of CV, NLP, Supply Chain, etc. developed by our group and collaborators have been open-souced on OpenI（启智）.
 Welcome to use the codes at [JD on OpenI](https://git.openi.org.cn/JDOpenISCT).
 - January, 2022, one paper on fine-grained action parsing was accepted as a lecture (oral) presentation by **IEEE ISCAS 2022**.
 Congratulations to my intern [Xiaodong Chen](https://scholar.google.com/citations?user=FZJ-fFYAAAAJ&hl=en) and thanks to our collaborators!